EduardHermann/EduardHermann/README.md

 - 🔭 I’m currently learning data structures and algorithms 🔭
 - 👯 I’m looking to collaborate on creating Java applications 👯
 - 🤔 I’m looking for help with Java 🤔
-- 💬 Ask me about Java, HTML 💬
+- 💬 Ask me about Java 💬
 - 🧑 I’m a high school student and I am currently doing my Abitur 🧑

 ##  What I know🎓: